-Introducing Hydrangea anomala subsp. anomala -- the other climbing hydrangea vine.
-Rarely offered, and less showy than its more common cousin, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
+Introducing Hydrangea anomala subsp. anomala - the other species of climbing hydrangea vine.
+Rarely offered, and less showy than its more common cousin petiolaris, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
 Likeable pointy new buds in Spring promise another year of beauty.
+Fool your gardening friends who think they know climbing hydrangeas with this easy to grow vine.
 Deciduous.
 Zones 5-8.

 > Another Chinese Climbing Hydrangea - trade gallon

 A large growing climber, Schizophragma integrifolium var. fauriei tolerates more sun than most of the hydrangea climbers and grows with purpose.
 It clings by holdfasts to your tree, wall or house, but not your leg (we’re not talking Akebia here).
 Unless you’re a statue.
 And if so, pay in advance -- well in advance.
 Large white blooms in late spring will make a tremendous addition to almost any vertical space.
 Slightly smaller leaves and less tomentose than SKU #631, but otherwise very similar.
 I believe it was the learned, but apparently boring taxonomist Alfred Rehder who made the varietal distinction.
 Height or length to 40 feet plus.